Hope Lodge #145

 Historic Register Listing:Lafayette Historic Register Listing 001: Designated November 1, 1990

-The original single-story lodge that was built on this site in 1857 was demolished and replaced by this Gothic Revival building to provide for the growing membership of the Masonic Lodge in 1916.
-Buildings of this style were quite rare for such a small town’s central business district.
-The building was designed by architect, G.B.
-Knapp, and it was constructed by contractor, A. Van Dyke.
+On August 15, 1857, former Louisiana Governor, Alexandre Mouton donated the property on which the Masonic Hope Lodge #145 built its first building.
+In 1916, the original single-story lodge was demolished and replaced by this two-story Gothic Revival building to provide for the growing membership for the temple of “Hope Lodge No. 145 F. & A. M.” which stands for “Free and Accepted Masons”.
+Buildings of this style were rare for a small town like Lafayette was in 1916.
+The building was designed by local architect, G.B.
+Knapp and constructed by local contractor, A. Van Dyke.
 Both were members of the lodge.
-At the time the building was constructed, members of the lodge also included prominent Lafayette citizens of both Catholic and non-catholic denominations.
-Unlike in Europe at the time, Masons in the United States were considered more of a civic group than a religious organization.
-Among others, the following lodge members were listed in the records of 1916: Michel Girard, Onezime Mouton, Andre Martin, Dr. M. E. Saucier, John Stephan, Homer Mouton, John W. Faulk, Aimee Dufour, and Jefferson Caffery.
+Some of the other more prominent lodge members listed in the 1916 membership records are Michel Eloi Girard, Onezime Mouton, Andre Martin, Dr. M. E. Saucier, John Stephan, Homer Mouton, John W. Faulk, Aimee Dufour, and Jefferson Caffery.